Evelyn Omavowan Oboro: Early life and education

-She received the West Africa School Certificate at Alegbo Secondary School, Effurum in 1988 before she applied to study education in Delta State University where she obtained a Bachelor's degree in 1997.
+She later studied at Delta State University where she earned a Bachelor's degree in Education in 1997.
+She subsequently obtained a Master of Public Administration in 2002 and later received a Bachelor of Laws (LL.B) degree from the same university in 2009.
 She received a Masters of Public Administration in 2002 and a degree in Law from Delta State University in 2009.